-Above: To recreate the slatted look, Silva Timber Products sells Western Red Cedar Primed Trim Board; £1.33 per linear meter.
+Above: To recreate the slatted look, Silva Timber Products sells Western Red Cedar Primed Trim Board; £2.45 for a 1.83 meter board.
 Photograph courtesy of Silva Timber.

 Above: Dutch landscape architect Martin Veltkamp uses black fencing in many of his garden designs.
 This simple wall he designed for his Moderne Villatuin project is one of our favorites.
 Photograph courtesy of Martin Veltkamp.

 Above: In Sydney, Australia, landscape designer Anthony Wyer built scaffolding against a black fence and trained bougainvillea to grow on it.
 To learn how to recreate the look, see Design Sleuth: Espaliered Vines.
 Photograph courtesy of Anthony Wyer + Associates.

 Above: In this Medina Residence project, landscape architect Randy Allworth of Allworth Design included an impressive black wall and pergola to delineate the space between home and garden.
 Photograph courtesy of Allworth Designs.